NASFAA Presentation Speakers

 Heidi Carl is the assistant vice provost and executive director of the division of financial aid at Purdue University.
 She has 28 years of financial aid, admissions, and enrollment management experience and has previously worked at Wabash College and the University of Indianapolis.
 Heidi earned her bachelor's degree in communications and her master's degree in higher education administration from Western Michigan University.
 She has served in several elected and volunteer roles at the state, regional, and national levels and is a past president of the Midwest Association of Student Financial Aid Administrators (MASFAA) and ISFAA (Indiana).
 She has served on NASFAA's Board of Directors as MASFAA regional representative and as chair of the Career Path Awareness for Financial Aid Administrators Thought Force.
 Heidi is committed to the people in our profession and helping to make critical changes to elevate the recognition and training for the unique skill set that is necessary for financial aid professionals of the future.

-Sessions: Building your skills as a Leader: Emotional Intelligence 101, NASFAA Spotlight, and Career Path Awareness for Financial Aid
+Sessions: NASFAA Spotlight, Using NASFAA Tools, Building your Skills as a Leader: Emotional Intelligence 101, Career Path Awareness for Financial Aid, Driving with Data, and The Light of a Leader

 NASFAA Staff